vboyev-MSFT/defender-docs/defender-endpoint/manage-tamper-protection-intune.md

 **Platforms**
 - Windows

 Tamper protection helps protect certain [security settings](prevent-changes-to-security-settings-with-tamper-protection.md#what-happens-when-tamper-protection-is-turned-on), such as virus and threat protection, from being disabled or changed.
-If you're part of your organization's security team, and you're using [Microsoft Intune](/mem/intune/fundamentals/what-is-intune), you can manage the tamper protection for your organization in the [Intune admin center](https://intune.microsoft.com).
+If you're part of your organization's security team, and you're using [Microsoft Intune](/mem/intune/fundamentals/what-is-intune), you can manage the tamper protection feature for your organization in the [Intune admin center](https://intune.microsoft.com).
 Or, you can use [Configuration Manager](/mem/configmgr/protect/deploy-use/endpoint-protection-configure).
 With Intune or Configuration Manager, you can perform the following tasks:

 - [Turn tamper protection on (or off) for some or all devices](#turn-tamper-protection-on-or-off-in-microsoft-intune).
 - [Protect Microsoft Defender Antivirus exclusions from tampering](#tamper-protection-for-antivirus-exclusions) (certain requirements must be met).